Hello Mr. Walker,

 Obviously, in your herd, he considers you to be lower than he is.

-If you'll read through your email you'll see there is a common ingredient to the aggression incidences.
+If you'll read through your email you'll see there is a common ingredient to the aggression incidents.
 Here's a clue, notice the sentence, "When he arrived at our ranch 4-5 months ago he had food aggression which has since stopped."

 You scratch him while he's grazing - he attacks.
 Touch him while he's getting a treat - he attacks.
 Fly mask, restraining his head, preventing his grazing - he attacks.
 Rears up on you and tries to smash you into the fence, you're not providing food as he expects or keeping him from it - he attacks.